It's time for your update on the best new skincare launches lately!

 Jouviance Hydractiv Hydration Boosting Serum

 When it comes to hydrating serums, y'all know I'm in a long-term relationship with Consonant HydrExtreme (reviewed here).
-But now I've finally discovered an alternative, the Jouviance Hydractiv Hydration Boosting Serum.
-I'm so impressed by this product!
+But here's another alternative: the Jouviance Hydractiv Hydration Boosting Serum!

 The consistency is a cream-gel that dries down without any texture; it's hydrating but not greasy in the least.
 If your skin is normal to oily, this would be perfect to wear on its own.
 Otherwise, you could layer it underneath a cream or oil to pack in the moisture.
 I'm confident that you will love it!